-Mid-term analysis paper (20%): At the mid-point of the semester, students will have the opportunity to demonstrate their grasp of the course material by making connections to the development literature.
+Mid-term analysis paper (25%): At the mid-point of the semester, students will have the opportunity to demonstrate their grasp of the course material by making connections to the development literature.
 The instructor will select a topic for students to explore and write an analysis making connections to class materials and discussions, generate insights, and discuss implications.
-The mid-term class period will involve debriefing with each other and reflecting on your papers.
 This exercise is intended to be a mid-point transition between the history and theory sections and the policy debates section.
-Due date: Feb 28
+Due date: Mar 1

 Policy brief (10%): In week 12 we will debate the merits of foreign aid in class.
 The proposition is the following: "Development aid from wealthy nations to poorer nations should be significantly increased so as to ultimately improve conditions for the world's poor."
 [Last name A-L argues affirmative.
 Last Name M-Z argues negative.]
-Along with the in-class debate preparation, you will prepare a policy brief paper (500-750 words) on the question: "What, if any, are the merits of giving foreign aid for international development?"
-Due date: Apr 4
+Along with the in-class debate preparation, you will prepare a policy brief paper (500-750 words) on the question: "What are the merits of giving foreign aid for international development?"
+Due date: Apr 8